-B. GROWTH TRHOUGH SYNERGESTIC MERGERS & ACQUISITIONS:
+B. GROWTH THROUGH SYNERGESTIC MERGERS & ACQUISITIONS:

-As previously disclosed, the Company is conservatively considering synergistic M&A strategies to augment its growth, and the Company has been very actively involved in pursuing several opportunities in support of this strategy.
+As previously disclosed, the Company is conservatively considering synergistic M&A strategies to augment its growth, and the Company has been very actively involved in pursuing several opportunities to support this strategy.
 In so doing, the focus has been on private companies exclusively which (i) primarily leverage the Company's Golden Ticket advantage/Coffee & Donut strategy or (ii) could uniquely benefit from the Company's engineering advantage and/or international relationships.

-PyroGenesis recently announced the acquisition of AirScience Technologies Inc. ("AST"), a company with experience in biogas upgrading, for an amended cash purchase price of \$4.4MM.
+PyroGenesis recently announced the acquisition of AirScience Technologies Inc. ("AST"), a company with experience in biogas upgrading.
 PyroGenesis believes that AST's experience in biogas upgrading, combined with PyroGenesis' engineering and multidisciplinary skills, as well as its proven record of meeting the exacting demands of multibillion-dollar companies and the US military, positions the combination well to address the opportunities arising from this growing need to generate renewable natural gas.

-The acquisition of AirScience also provides potential synergies with PyroGenesis' land-based waste destruction offerings which, if successful, will significantly increase their value to the market.
+The acquisition of AST also provides potential synergies with PyroGenesis' land-based waste destruction offerings which, if successful, will significantly increase their value to the market.
 AST's technology complements PyroGenesis' existing offerings and further strengthens PyroGenesis' position as an emerging leader in GHG solutions for sustainable long-term growth.

-Our expectation is to, over the next 12-18 months, strengthen AST's operations and quality control systems, while at the same time increasing the backlog of signed contracts and successfully delivering on existing contracts thus positioning AST as a significant and credible player in the marketplace.
+Our objective is, over the course of the next 12-18 months, to strengthen AST's operations and quality control systems, while at the same time increasing the backlog of signed contracts and successfully delivering on existing contracts thus positioning AST as a significant and credible player in the marketplace.
 Once established, we will evaluate our options to accelerate the rollout of these solutions.

-Separately, the Company has been evaluating the following opportunities:
+Separately, the Company has been evaluating the following opportunity: